mattlemmone/stonk-trumpet/README.md

 The application stores the ID of the most recent status it has processed in the `last_processed_id.txt` file.
 When starting, it reads this ID.
 When fetching new statuses, it only processes statuses with an ID greater than the stored one (assuming IDs are chronologically sortable).

 **Important Note:** This method assumes status IDs are reliably sequential or sortable.
 It also means if the script is stopped for a long time, it might miss statuses if more than the API's page limit (typically 20-40) were posted during the downtime.
-A more robust solution would involve storing all processed IDs or using API features like `since_id` if available and reliable in `truthbrush`.

 ## Customization